Natural/Coal Bed Methane Gas Operations

 The department mailed notifications alerting companies involved with natural/coal bed methane gas development in Pennsylvania that they must submit to the agency data on their facilities' air emissions beginning in 2013.
 For owners/operators of activities related to unconventional natural gas development activities, well activity data and mid-stream/processing activity data is required.
 Unconventional natural gas is natural gas from an "unconventional formation" as defined in Act 13 of 2012.
 For owners/operators of natural/coal bed methane gas development activities not meeting the unconventional definition, only activity data and emission estimates from the mid-stream/processing activity is required.
 The DEP is not requesting emissions data and source reports from well development activities for traditional gas/coal bed methane wells.
 The reports are due March 1 of each year.

-We currently offer two options for reporting online, or paper forms that you can mail in.
+We currently offer two different options for reporting online:

 Registration Form (PDF, Word)

 AES*Online is a secure website introduced in 2004 for online emissions data entry, data validation, and reporting.
 It offers automatic data validation and error checking, document attachment and notes capabilities, online help, a printable user manual, and a secure submission process.
 Data is automatically reviewed for completeness, and immediate feedback is provided to ensure a successful submission.

 AES*Online if your facility has a personal computer with internet access, and your emissions inventory data is now collected manually or maintained in hardcopy throughout the year.
 This option is appropriate for all facilities, regardless of the size of their emissions inventories.

 AES*XML is a secure web site introduced in 2005 for completely automated, seamless emissions data reporting using XML (in .xml format).
 It also offers automatic data validation and error checking, document attachment and notes capabilities, online help, a printable user manual, and a secure submission process.
 To use